cl-fui/cl-termbox/README.md

 # cl-termbox

+**CL-TERMBOX** is a set of cffi bindings to the tiny [TERMBOX](https://github.com/termbox/termbox) library for terminal output.

+## Overview

-**CL-TERMBOX** is a set of cffi bindings to the tiny [TERMBOX](https://github.com/nsf/termbox) library for terminal output.  `libtermbox` is a simplistic text-mode library for building user-interfaces based on a rectangular grid of character cells.
-CL-TERMBOX is a set of CFFI bindings and an attempt to minimally lispify it.
+`libtermbox` is a simplistic text-mode library for building user-interfaces based on a rectangular grid of character cells.

-As this is a low-level binding library, it is pretty much a verbatim wrapper around termbox and termbox documentation should be consulted.
-A minimal error trap around init and shutdown will report TB-ERROR but keep in mind that shutting down more than once will result in a SIGABRT.
+CL-TERMBOX is a hand-built set of verbatim CFFI bindings.
+Around it, there is a very thin Lispy layer for functions that need help.

 Termbox symbols are exported from CL-TERMBOX and may be accessed using the TB nickname, e.g. `(tb:init)` or `tb:KEY-CTRL-I`.
 See `package.lisp` file for all exports

 ## STATUS

-Work in progress.

 Low-level bindings implemented.
 Only linux bindings are loaded (see `loadlib.lisp`).
 If you get it running on other machines, please let me know - or open a pull request.

 ## Getting started - for EMACS/Slime users: